Skip to content

 │ ├── DependencyInjection.cs # Service registration

-├── SmartThermostat.DevHost/ # Local DevHost with web UI
+├── SmartThermostat.DevHost/ # Local DevHost (folder-driven web UI)

 ├── CLAUDE.md # AI agent instructions